JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 packets' `is_verified_out`), and the whole run ends in `sim_finish()`.
 A failing check raises `AssertionError` in native sim - or, downstream, a real VHDL `assert ... severity failure` under cocotb/GHDL - so the process exits non-zero on its own.
-No more looking for special string in the output text.
+No more looking for special strings in the output text.

 ```python
 @sim_output